What is Teach North West?

 Our School Direct students will have training delivered twice a week, on location, by expert practitioners, with the aim of creating critically reflective professionals who are at the leading edge of research-informed practice.

-Students will have three full-time placements over the year, in two good or outstanding schools, and will begin teaching when they are ready, building up the amount of lessons taught gradually over the year.
+Students will have three full-time placements over the year, in two good or outstanding schools, across both KS1 and KS2, and will increase the amount of teaching they do as they are ready, building up the amount of lessons taught gradually over the year, until they are confident in teaching the majority of the timetable and feel NQT ready.

 Our Partner Schools